Johnny Depp's Hidden Castle on the Sunset Strip

 ‘I’ll be damned if I’ll believe anyone lives in a place called the Garden of Allah.’ – Thomas Wolfe, in a letter to F. Scott Fitzgerald, July 26, 1937

 The most complete history available of the Garden of Allah Hotel, which for 32 year was an oasis of sophisticated hedonism in Hollywood.
-Its long list of celebrity guests included movie stars, world-renowned musicians, East Coast and European aristocrats and even a mobster or two.
+Its long list of celebrity guests included movie stars, world-renowned musicians, assorted aristocrats and even a mobster or two.

 EXHIBITS